-Do you want to know if Cockapoos are smart dogs before you buy one?
-Is knowing how smart a Cockapoo is an essential feature of this particular dog?
+Do you want to know if Cockapoos are intelligent dogs before you buy one?
+Is knowing how smart a Cockapoo an essential feature of this particular dog?

 If so, learn about the Cockapoo’s intelligence level, how to take a Cockapoo IQ test, and more in this article.